 A Tex-Mex section features brisket enchiladas, brisket-topped queso, and pulled pork tacos with pico de gallo and tomatillo salsa.
 The items have proved so popular that Killen stopped repurposing leftovers years ago.
 Instead, the restaurant smokes and slices additional meat to meet the demand.
 Killen says that during the November and December holiday season, they’ll make 1,500 tamales per day.

 In recent years, the Tex-Mex barbecue wave has grown, building on the foundation paved by restaurants like Killen’s, Valentina’s, and 2M Smokehouse.
-Hurtado Barbecue in Arlington makes its dishes with a Tex-Mex twist—serving brisket tostadas, smoked menudo and breakfast tacos.
-Vaqueros Texas Bar-B-Q serves smoked meats, brisket tostadas, refried beans, and a rotating menu of tacos—including birria with consommé, out of a trailer at Hop & String Brewery in Grapevine.
+Hurtado Barbecue in Arlington makes its dishes with a Tex-Mex twist—serving brisket tostadas, smoked menudo, and breakfast tacos.
+Vaqueros Texas Bar-B-Q serves smoked meats, brisket tostadas, refried beans, and a rotating menu of tacos—including birria with consommé, out of a trailer at Hop & Sting Brewery in Grapevine.
 And South BBQ & Kitchen in San Antonio complements the usual meats with tacos served on fresh tortillas, Spanish rice, borracho beans, elote, and cilantro-lime guacamole.